 Looking at the owned and earned content, Emily found that “family” organically surfaced in SHC’s content.
 It was well-received by prospective students, current students, former students, and their families; and many of the posts were often retweeted and shared by the SHC audience.

 SHC knew that family was important, but they weren’t actively promoting it as their brand.
 Everyone knew that SHC was family oriented, coming to and leaving SHC makes you a part of a family forever, but they never knew how to articulate “family” to the students.
 To see that the message was out there organically was amazing—and something that SHC could begin to build a brand around.
+The data was research that supports strategic goals.

 To act upon Campus Sonar’s analysis, Ashley and her team put the report in front of SHC’s cabinet members to get their feedback.
 SHC doesn’t need to develop a whole new brand—family already matches their brand.
 It allows them to build on their current brand.
 SHC’s mission is “forming leaders engaged in learning faith, justice, and service for life.”
 “For life” is part of family.
 Strategically SHC is moving forward to develop a complete definition of family based on feedback across campus—allowing faculty, staff, and students to weigh in to establish a comprehensive vision.